semanticdata/svelte-tools/README.md

 | `npm run preview`      | Preview your build locally, before deploying     |
 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run check`        | Run type checking with TypeScript                |

-## 🚧 Development

-To add a new tool:

-1. Create a new page in `src/pages/`
-2. Add the tool to the appropriate section in `src/pages/index.astro`
-3. Implement the tool's functionality using Svelte components